HIGHLIGHTS

 counterweight record/ due process/ judgement and recommendation

-frustration threat of, crisis in, war, deadline, confrontation
+frustration threat of/ crisis in/ war/ deadline/ confrontation

 substantivefall into / in a state of/ mental/ moral/ physical

-stalled technology/ media/ production/ economic
+suetechnology/ media/ production/ economic

 loomingin personal life/ affairs